zachwylde00/samples/smartThings/README.md

 5. Relax:  Xooa is doing the blockchain heavy lifting.
 You'll be redirected to app dashboard when the deployment completes.

 6. Copy and save the **API Token** shown in the prompt.
-You will require this to authorize API requests to the Xooa app.
-You can also regenerate token from the **Identities** tab.
+You will require this to authorize API requests from the SmartThings smartapp.

+	To regenerate **API Token**, go to `Identitites` tab.
+Click on **Actions** against the identity ID.
+Click on **Regenerate API Token**.
+Click **Generate**.

 ___

 ## Set up the logger SmartApp (SmartThings IDE)

-1. Log in with your Samsung SmartThings account to the SmartThings IDE at <https://graph.api.SmartThings.com>.
+1. Log in with your Samsung SmartThings account to the SmartThings IDE at <https://graph.api.smartThings.com>.

 2. From the menu, click **My SmartApps**.